darkalchemy/Pu-239/README.md

 ### To Update:
 ```
 # get the files
-# how you do this step will depend how you did it initially, I personally use rsync to overwrite files from git to my webpath, then remove the install folder
+# how you do this step will depend how you did it initially, I personally run in a git repository
 cd Pu-239
 git pull

+# compare /config/config.php with /config/config_example.php for changes
 # check CHANGELOG for anything that neds to be done first
-# check to see if there are any database updates, from the staff panel
+# check to see if there are any database updates, from the staff panel or php bin/update_db.php

 # update dependancies:
-composer install -a (production mode add: --no-dev)
+composer install (production mode add: --no-dev)
 npm install
+sudo rm -rf /dev/shm/php-di
 sudo php bin/set_perms.php
 php bin/uglify.php

-# update additional tables
+# update additional tables, if desired
 php bin/import_tables.php

 # occasionally you may need to remove bad images